 All spirituous alcoholic beverages sold by local ABC stores are ordered from the State Warehouse in Raleigh.

-If you are interested in employment with the Wilson County ABC Board, you will need to contact our office.
+If you are interested in employment with the Wilson County ABC Board, see Employment Opportunities at the top of the page.

 No. They pay the same price as any other customer.